-Mikael Asikainen is a Finnish cartographer and map-artist with a bachelor’s degree in Geography
+Mikael Asikainen is a Finnish cartographer and map-artist with a master’s degree in Geography

 I have a lot of experience from digital cartography, but I’ve always drawn fictional maps by hand.
 There’s a special feel to maps made with ink on paper.
 I’ve always liked maps of all styles and scales, and as a mapmaker I also want to be able to draw maps of all kinds – of different kinds of places, both fictional and real.